Supporting New Zealand small businesses for 5 years.

 This is where we see an added complication thrown into the mix.

 Generally speaking, you can deduct the interest paid on any form of business finance from your taxes.
 Such forms of finance include business loans, lines of credit, and your business credit card.
+To make a valid expense claim for this deduction, you must keep proper documentation showing the interest paid and the business purpose of the loan.

 This is simple enough when you’re borrowing to buy stock or pay for equipment.